vaishnav-197/Price-Tracker-for-Products-in-Online-Sites/README.md

 # Price-Tracker-for-Products-in-Online-Sites
-This is an application to keep track of price of certain items in various online shopping sites The application notifies the user via email using flask
+This is an application to keep track of price of certain items in various online shopping sites The application notifies the user via email using smtplib and beautifulsoup4